 Sound Business Practice Policy

-The Sound Business Practice Policy (SBPP or ‘the policy’) is designed to protect Jersey’s reputation and integrity in commercial and financial matters, and aims to act in the best economic interest for the Island.
+The Sound Business Practice Policy (SBPP or ‘the policy’) is designed to protect Jersey’s reputation and integrity in commercial and financial matters and aims to act in the best economic interest for the Island.

-This policy applies to businesses which carry out activities that the Jersey Financial Services Commission (JFSC) considers sensitive and which pose a potential reputational risk to Jersey.
-It is not exclusive to businesses regulated by the JFSC (Financial Services) but also applies to a selection of un-regulated activities which are considered to pose reputational risk (see below for the list of activities considered to pose potential risks).
+This policy applies to businesses which carry out activities that the Jersey Financial Services Commission (JFSC) considers sensitive, and which pose a potential reputational risk to Jersey.
+It is not exclusive to businesses regulated by the JFSC (financial services) but also applies to a selection of un-regulated activities which are considered to pose reputational risk (see below for the list of activities considered to pose potential risks).

 For a business to become a limited Jersey company and to be listed under the Jersey Company Registry, an application form is required to be submitted to the JFSC.
-During the application process the company will assessed against the SBPP should the declared business activities fall within any of the categories listed at the end of this section.
+During the application process the company will be assessed against the SBPP should the declared business activities fall within any of the categories listed at the end of this section.

-In some cases third party verification and/or additional information may be required, this may result in slight delays to applications.
+In some cases, third party verification and/or additional information may be required, this may result in slight delays to applications.

 The following activities are regulated and subject to oversight by the JFSC: